 Dr. Counts started Canyon Crossroads Animal Hospital with her late husband in 1987.
 Dr. Counts is a native New Mexican and graduate of Oregon State University College of Veterinary Medicine.
 Her veterinary interests are broad and include reproductive medicine, soft tissue surgery, and behavioral medicine.

 I have been with Canyon Crossroads for longer than I can remember!
 My mother and father started the business in 1987 and I have been apart of the business since I was a baby!
 I worked up front for years and transitioned into management 3 years ago.
 I am an avid car geek and I love talking with our clients!
 I have three dogs and three cats that make sure to keep life interesting at home.

 Sonya is proud to have been part of the Canyon Crossroads team since 2009.
 She has worked as a receptionist, technician, and now office manager.
 Sonya has lived in the East Mountains her whole life and treasures being a part of a small loyal community like ours.
 She loves everything about her job especially the opportunity to help clients and their furry friends.
 Shea is her adorable Pitbull she has had since she was 5 weeks old.
 Outside of work Sonya enjoys hiking with her dog, sand volleyball and softball.

 Lynn Kegler (Front Staff)

-I have been at Canyon Crossroads Animal Hospital for almost 15 years and love being able to help all the caring clients and their pets that come in.
-My husband and I have been East Mountain residents for over 20 years.
-In my time away from work I enjoy spending time with my kids, two dogs and a cat.
+I have been at Canyon Crossroads Animal Hospital for almost 18 years and love being able to help all the caring clients and their pets that come in.
+My husband and I have been East Mountain residents for over 24 years.
+In my time away from work I enjoy spending time with my kids, adorable grandson, and three dogs.
 I am an avid reader, love nail art and ice hockey (Go Red Wings!).

 Greg Maestas (Technician)